| Title: | High-Dimensional Analysis of Variance |

 separator in contraction of names for interactions (default = "."). |

-that includes everything a model.frame
+A data.frame that includes everything a model.frame

 does plus interaction terms.